 Dr Emma Bond, one the founding principal dentists at Tindale Dental Centre, has a dedicated interest in helping patients to reduce and may even eliminate the effects of sleep apnea.
-This can be achieved with the use of Mandibular Advancement Splints as recommended by a Sleep Specialist.
+This can be achieved with the use of Mandibular Advancement Splints, such as SomoDent.

 Studies have shown that oral dental appliances are an effective, safe and simple treatment options for suffers of mild to moderate obstructive sleep apnea.
 These oral devices are discrete and fit snugly into your mouth.
 They don’t require a mask, nor a machine and have been proven as an effective treatment option for mild to moderate Obstructive Sleep Apnea (OSA) sufferers.
 They can also be considered as an option, in consultation with your sleep specialist if you have more severe sleep apnea but are unable to tolerate CPAP.